plumvillage/newsletter/src/2024/en/articles/br-bat-nha--my-novice-robe.md

 The time that I live in the heart of the sangha as a 23-year-old novice, full of ideals and aspirations, is indeed precious.
 It is precious because we all share a mindful lifestyle and the same ideals.
 Everyday, I am able to collect and store little joys and simple happy moments.

 Dear Thay, I feel so lucky because there are many novice monks (śrāmaṇera) and novice nuns (śrāmaṇerikā) at the temple.
-We are always side-by-side working, attending activities and creating our “childhood” together.
+We are always working side-by-side, attending activities and creating our “childhood” together.
 I never forget the reminder our elder brothers and sisters have given us: “Novicehood is the most beautiful and powerful time, please treasure it when you still have it in your hands.”
 I was very happy and joyful to hear those encouraging words.
 My love and appreciation for these precious moments grow bigger as I live and practice as a novice in the sangha.

 ## As long as there is gratitude, there is happiness